Beacon Falls station

-Beacon Falls station is a commuter rail stop on the Waterbury Branch of the Metro-North Railroad's New Haven Line, located in Beacon Falls, Connecticut.
-With just 14 daily passengers as of 2018, the station is one of the least used stations in the entire Metro-North system.
+Beacon Falls station is a commuter rail stop on the Waterbury Branch of the Metro-North Railroad system located in Beacon Falls, Connecticut.
+With just 14 daily passengers in 2018, the station is one of the least used stations in the entire Metro-North system.
+The station is owned and operated by the Connecticut Department of Transportation, but Metro-North is responsible for some maintenance.
+The station has 28 parking spaces operated by the town of Beacon Falls.
+Rail service on the line is replaced by buses from July 20, 2026, to May 31, 2027, during construction that includes a reconstruction of the station with an accessible platform.